 Figure S2: Data showing pH change due to isothermal amplification of DNA by RPA measured with a commercial pH microelectrode for 9,000 initial copies.
 The black curve is the pH change measured in the NR sensor well, and the red curve is the pH change measured in a commercial plastic microwell for the same reaction.
 Differential pH changes are similar at 0.93 ± 0.06 and 1.02 ± 0.04 respectively.
 Data are the mean ± S.D (three individual measurements were performed in two different NR sensor wells, and three individual measurements were done in three different microwells).

-Figure S3: DNA amplification curves for benchtop fluorescent assays. (a) Average of triplicate RPA reaction for NCTC13441 E.Coli DNA containing blaCTX-M-15 gene. (b) Average of a triplicate RPA reaction for NCTC13443 K.Pneumoniae DNA containing blaNDM-1 gene.
+Figure S3: DNA amplification curves for for real time benchtop assays, based on fluorescence measurement. (a) Average of triplicate RPA reaction for NCTC13441 E.Coli DNA containing blaCTX-M-15 gene. (b) Average of a triplicate RPA reaction for NCTC13443 K.Pneumoniae DNA containing blaNDM-1 gene.

 pH calculation: